nievelstone/master-thesis-chainshare/README.md

 ChainShare is a blockchain-based ecosystem for privacy-preserving and ownership-aware document sharing in Large Language Model (LLM) applications.
 The system enables secure knowledge sharing while ensuring fair compensation through smart contracts.

-The theoretical foundation and implementation details of this system are described in detail in the associated master's thesis [Nievelstein, 2024].
+The theoretical foundation and implementation details of this system are described in detail in the associated master's thesis.
 The system implements a novel approach to document sharing that combines client-side processing, chunk-level encryption, and blockchain-based access control to create a trustless knowledge marketplace.

 ## Academic Citation